minimal1st/fullstack-nanodegree-p2/README.md

 ### Minimum tasks that needed to be completed to meet expectations:

-At a minimum, I needed to install Vagrant and Virtual Box, write the SQL database and table definitions in  `tournament.sql`, write Python functions according to the API that was provided in `tournament.py` and run the test suite to verify the code (`tournament_test.py`).
+At a minimum, I needed to install Vagrant and Virtual Box, write the SQL database and table definitions in  `tournament.sql`, write Python functions according to the API that was provided in `tournament.py`.
+I then needed to test the functions defined in `tournament.py` using `tournament_test.py`.

 ### Description of Files, Classes and Functions: